linkml/linkml/tests/test_scripts/output/genmarkdown/meta/subproperty_of.md

 # Slot: subproperty_of

 Ontology property which this slot is a subproperty of.
-Note: setting this property on a slot does not guarantee an expansion of the ontological hiearchy into an enumerated list of possible values in every serialization of the model.
+Note: setting this property on a slot does not guarantee an expansion of the ontological hierarchy into an enumerated list of possible values in every serialization of the model.

 URI: [linkml:subproperty_of](https://w3id.org/linkml/subproperty_of)